codalab/codalab-worksheets/docs/CLI-Reference.md

 ## Commands for managing server:
   ### workers:
-    Display worker information of this CodaLab instance.
-If not root user, only display information about your connected workers.
+    Display information about workers that you have connected to the CodaLab instance.
+For the root user, display all workers.

   ### bs-add-partition:
     Add another partition for storage (MultiDiskBundleStore only)